aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/compare-documents/_index.md

 {{% /alert %}}

-## Limitations and Supported File Formats
+## Limitations and Supported Document Formats {#limitations-and-supported-file-formats}

 Comparing documents is a very complex feature.
 There are varied parts of content combination that need to be analyzed to recognize all differences.
 The reason for this complexity is due to the fact that Aspose.Words aims to get the same comparison results as the Microsoft Word comparison algorithm.